 Construction will encroach on our neighbor’s property and so we require a lot line adjustment to change our property lines.
 Once the adjustment is made, officials at the county Planning and Building and Health departments will sign off on the plan.
 In addition, our lawyers will finalize the lot line adjustment with our neighbor.
 The cost of this part of the plan is already up to over 55K and will surely be over 120K by the time we’re done!
 Which, at long last, brings us to our parking plan.

 Visitors to the Library know that that sharp curve on the south end of the property can be a little tricky, and so we’re working to maximize visitor safety and to facilitate for handicap access.
 This requires resurfacing part of the parking lot with asphalt, erecting signage that specifically shows reserved handicap parking, and using the spaces that we have inside the gate along the southern border.

 The Archive Room at long last!

 Plans have been submitted to the County Planning Dept. for a secure and strong archive room designed by Studio Carver.
 It will provide us with a safe space for all our archives including the two main collections: The Schnellock Collection and the William Ashley Collection.
-This is a dream come true but construction may be on the back burner for a while and will require at least one more round of fundraising.
-Hopefully the goal of being able to both care for and show our collections should be make a strong argument to lose up the purse strings for those who can!
+This is a dream has configured itself slightly sideways lately.
+The goal of being able to both care for and show our collections might be realized at a location more suitable to the north of us!
 So in closing we still have a bit to do and we’ll keep you posted.